-Apple presented the iPhone 5S with a 64-bit processor on Tuesday and in the year to come many other Android devices will be following their lead with this technology.
+When Apple presented the iPhone 5s with a 64-bit processor last year we all knew Android devices would be following their lead with this technology.
 64-bit CPUs have been a standard for years in the desktop domain, but what are the real advantages that this type of processor will bring to smartphone users?
 Update: with the announcement of the first 64-bit ARM processor for Android, the Nvidia Tegra K1 Denver, we thought we'd refresh your memory on what 64-bt computing is all about.

 64-bit quick facts